christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 score = 3;
 ```

 The variable named "score" has a type of "Number", which means that is can only be used to store numbers like 3, 5, 2.74, and -553.89222.
 When we write numbers like these directly in our code, we call them *number literals*.
-Here are some examples:
+Using the word "literal" is really just a fancy piece of terminology, but I think it's a helpful one.
+If I just said "number" and not "number literal", I might be talking about a variable or a literal in the code.
+Here are some more examples of number literals:

 ```java
 //notice that we don't use commas in large numbers